amirrazor/login-registration-springboot/README.md

-# Fullstack Login & registration with Spring boot
+# Fullstack Login & Register with Spring Boot
 A simple login and registration project using, Spring boot, Java, Maven, And Thymeleaf.
 Created with IntelliJ.